What is network monitoring?

 What is network performance monitoring?

 Network performance monitoring is preoccupied with the actual performances of the network, on how efficiently it operates, and in identifying bottlenecks.
 It aids network administrators and analysts in gathering network data, allowing them to measure performance variables and identify potential issues or risks.
-A monitoring tool analyzes the performance metrics, identifying where bottlenecks and congestions are, and helping in increasing the throughput of the network once these are fixed.
+A monitoring tool analyzes the performance metrics, identifying where bottlenecks and congestions are, and helps to increase the throughput of the network once these are fixed.

-Network performance monitoring is not only focused on fixing problems, but also on ensuring that the flow of information in your infrastructure is moving as fast as possible, and with no interruptions.
-Otherwise, they can cause anything from minor inconveniences, like intermittent disconnections, up to a network slowing down to a crawl, effectively making it unusable.
-By implementing performance monitoring in your larger network monitoring efforts, it is possible to know where and why the network is struggling, and take action.
+Network performance monitoring is not only focused on fixing problems, but also on ensuring that the flow of information in your infrastructure is moving the speediest possible, with no interruptions.
+Otherwise, performance issues can cause anything from minor inconveniences, like intermittent disconnections, up to a network slowing down to a crawl, effectively making it unusable.
+By implementing performance monitoring in your larger network monitoring efforts it is possible to know where the network is struggling and why, and take action.

 What is network traffic monitoring?

-Network traffic is the sum of data moving across a network at a given moment.
+Network traffic is the sum of data moving across a network on a given moment.
 All packets going through a network constitute the overall traffic.

 Network traffic monitoring is often, but not necessarily, network real-time monitoring as well.
-With a constant visualization of the traffic flow, it is easier to see from where the traffic originates and where it goes, which is basically what traffic monitoring is all about.
+With a constant visualization of the flow of traffic it is easier to see where traffic originates and where it goes, which is basically what traffic monitoring is all about.
 While simple packet capturing is sufficient to understand how traffic behaves on a network, network flow monitoring is specifically designed to inform you of this.
-Protocols like NetFlow have been developed to have a clear and immediate view of network traffic’s trends.
-By extracting samples from the overall traffic, you can monitor network traffic more efficiently compared to indiscriminately capturing every packet going through all your hosts, which is a rather expensive effort.
+Specifically designed protocols like NetFlow have been developed to provide a clear and immediate view of network traffic trends.
+By extracting samples from the overall traffic, these allow you to monitor network traffic more efficiently compared to a general capture of every packet going through all your hosts, a rather expensive effort.

 Port bandwidth